Shiplake College logo

 The Pearson Edexcel A-level in English Literature builds on the foundation established at GCSE, advancing pupils' expertise in detailed textual analysis, understanding of context, and appreciation of literary critique.
 During the course, pupils engage with a variety of texts from the literary canon, developing the ability to critically analyse plays, prose, and poetry.
 They will also be encouraged to challenge critical perspectives, broaden their reading, and actively participate in discussions and presentations.

-In Year 12, students will explore two compelling prose texts, Wuthering Heights and A Thousand Splendid Suns, focusing on comparing the key themes and ideas presented by each author.
-Alongside this, they will delve into two plays, King Lear and The Importance of Being Earnest, analysing how elements of tragedy and comedy are portrayed.
+In Year 12, students will explore two compelling prose texts, Never Let Me Go and Frankenstein, focusing on comparing the key themes and ideas presented by each author.
+Alongside this, they will delve into two plays, Twelfth Night and The Importance of Being Earnest, analysing how elements of tragedy and comedy are portrayed.

 Year 13 begins with a coursework module that allows students the freedom to investigate texts and genres that align with their personal interests, comparing two works on a selected theme.
 The course then transitions to an in-depth study of poetry, examining a diverse range of poets and their works across different periods.